lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 ### Test 2: Target all ntp clients

-As mentioned earlier, that the 'ntp_clients' group is defined using the children group of 'environment_test'.
+As mentioned earlier, the 'ntp_clients' group is defined using the children group of 'environment_test'.
 The following ansible debug command excludes the 'ntp_server' hosts from that set such to target only the non-'ntp-server' hosts.

 ```shell
 ansible -i ./inventory/ ntp_client,\!ntp_server  -m debug -a var=trace_var,group_names